FAQs About Concrete Flooring

-We usually apply Quartz Coat at 1/4 – 5/8 inches thick.
+We usually apply Quartz Coat at 1/4 inch thick.

 When we work on your surface, we take out any plastic or wood that is already there and then fill the joints using a flexible compound that is topped with sand.
 The result is a natural-looking finish.

 While we can’t guarantee that your drainage problem will be resolved, we can add additional layers of Quartz Coat in an effort to help redirect the flow of water.

 When it comes to overlay options available on the market, Quartz Coat is one of the most durable.
 As a result, you can expect it last longer than many other finishes.
 In fact, there have been overlays that were still in excellent condition even after 18 years!